Ryan Murphy (producer): 1990–2008: Popular and Nip/Tuck

 Murphy started as a journalist working for The Miami Herald, Los Angeles Times, New York Daily News, Knoxville News Sentinel and Entertainment Weekly.
-He began scriptwriting in the late 1990s, when Steven Spielberg purchased his script Why Can't I Be Audrey Hepburn?.
+He began scriptwriting in the late 1990s, when Steven Spielberg purchased his script Why Can't I Be Audrey Hepburn?

 Murphy started his career in television with the teen comedy series Popular, which he co-created with Gina Matthews.
-The series premiered on The WB on September 29, 1999 and ran for two seasons, ending in 2001.
-During the time, his production company Ryan Murphy Productions signed a deal with the Warners.
+The series premiered on The WB on September 29, 1999, and ran for two seasons, ending in 2001.
+During the time, his production company Ryan Murphy Productions signed a deal with Warner Bros.
+Television.
 He then created the FX drama series Nip/Tuck, which premiered on July 18, 2003.
 In 2004, Murphy earned his first Primetime Emmy Award nomination for Outstanding Directing for a Drama Series.
 Murphy took the show's signature line, "Tell me what you don't like about yourself," from a plastic surgeon he met when he was a journalist researching an undercover story on plastic surgery in Beverly Hills.
 The series ended after six seasons in 2010.

-In 2006, Murphy wrote the screenplay for and directed the feature film Running with Scissors.
-Based on the memoir by Augusten Burroughs, the movie version starred Annette Bening, Alec Baldwin and Brian Cox and, as the young Burroughs, Joseph Cross.
+In 2006, Murphy wrote the screenplay for and directed the feature film Running with Scissors, based on the memoir by Augusten Burroughs.